MrGrasss/TeleBlitz-BestTelebot/README.md

     - Proxies: The formats of the proxies are hostname:port@username:password or hostname:port:username:pass.
       I suggest using proxies for most functions except for scraping / changing info :)  Using 0 proxies on everything should not be too bad, just make sure to use  multiple accounts if you do.
-I recommend simply using iproyal SOCKS5, better proxy support will be provided in the future
+I recommend simply using iproyal SOCKS5, better proxy support will be provided in the future.

     - TDATA: Make sure to use actual bought tdata and put them in this format in tdata/ : {name}/{tdata}.
 This means that You add the tdata in another folder which can be named anything and then add that folder in tdata/.
 Most sellers sell in this exact format so you should be good.

-    - Add members to group: This will always first join your clients to the destined group before adding your scraped users.
-In the adder folder you will find a config file to adjust at which added amount per client the program should wait and what the wait time should be.
-We need these waits else the members will look like their being added when they actually are not.
+    - Add members to group: This feature ensures that your clients are joined to the specified group before adding the scraped users.
+Within the 'adder' folder, you will find a configuration file where you can adjust the program's waiting time and the number of members to be added per client.
+While private groups are supported, channels are not yet supported.

     - Admin Promoter: This feature needs atleast one of your clients to be admin in the channel and your clients to have usernames.
 You can use the "Username Changer" to guarantee this works.
 You get to choose if the admin